-Table II-9: Risk Register
+Table II-8: Risk Register

-Identified Risks Rating (where applicable) Financial Risks Uncertain budget allocations between asset classes and between tiers of the highway network, such as between the Interstate Highways and other tiers If the average annual construction inflation rate is greater than 5 percent and not the equal-to-or-less-than 2 percent estimate, then the agency's financial assumptions about the adequacy of its asset management budgets will be at risk If the agency receives a decline in real, or inflation-adjusted funding, then its asset conditions will be at risk Medium The risk that NMDOT cannot overcome "data doubts" and its forecasts and prioritization recommendations will not be credible Medium Gaps in data required to support decision making NMDOT may not be able to collect the data needed in a timely or acceptable fashion for decision making High If the agency lacks complete information on asset conditions then projects can be scoped incorrectly leading to scope creep and not using funds cost-effectively Making wrong decisions and redirecting resources to the wrong assets because of inaccurate asset condition data Medium If those working on both projects and maintenance activities do not have an understanding of budget amounts, budget limitations, and the true cost of the projects and activities they run the risk of overspending on projects and maintenance activities and consume resources that are needed elsewhere Limitations in use of pavement model The risk that the pavement model does not consider climate, geographical location, average daily traffic or truck loadings in its deterioration forecasts resulting in inaccurate forecasts Very High Extreme events - natural and man-made The risk from disasters such as flooding, fires, slope failure and potential man-made disasters Medium Risks to the TAMP Program Continued political support is required to ensure the Asset Management Plan can be implemented as intended The risk of management buy-in to preventive maintenance which is important to sustaining asset conditions over the long term The risk that asset management will not continue in the future to receive the executive support it now receives Medium management and analytical capabilities to make the best asset management decisions.
-NMDOT noted a lack of critical data in many areas such as pavement inventories and inventories for other key assets such as signs, overhead sign trusses, intelligent transportation system (ITS) components, culverts and other drainage assets, guardrail, pavement markings and other assets which puts at risk the ability to identify needed investments in these assets.
-Similarly, there is a need for good forecasting ability to determine needed investment in expensive bridge and pavement assets, without which the confidence decreases in estimates of how much revenue will be needed to sustain asset targets.
+Identified Risks Financial Risks Uncertain budget allocations between asset classes and between tiers of the highway network, such as between the Interstate Highways and other tiers If the average annual construction inflation rate is greater than 5 percent and not the equal-to-or-less-than 2 percent estimate, then the agency's financial assumptions about the adequacy of its asset management budgets will be at risk If the agency receives a decline in real, or inflation-adjusted funding, then its asset conditions will be at risk The risk that NMDOT cannot overcome "data doubts" and its forecasts and prioritization recommendations will not be credible Gaps in data required to support decision making NMDOT may not be able to collect the data needed in a timely or acceptable fashion for decision making If the agency lacks complete information on asset conditions then projects can be scoped incorrectly leading to scope creep and not using funds cost-effectively Making wrong decisions and redirecting resources to the wrong assets because of inaccurate asset condition data If those working on both projects and maintenance activities do not have an understanding of budget amounts, budget limitations, and the true cost of the projects and activities they run the risk of overspending on projects and maintenance activities and consume resources that are needed elsewhere Limitations in use of pavement model The risk that the pavement model does not consider climate, geographical location, average daily traffic or truck loadings in its deterioration forecasts resulting in inaccurate forecasts Extreme events - natural and man-made The risk from disasters such as flooding, fires, slope failure and potential man-made disasters Risks to the TAMP Program Continued political support is required to ensure the Asset Management Plan can be implemented as intended The risk of management buy-in to preventive maintenance which is important to sustaining asset conditions over the long term The risk that asset management will not continue in the future to receive the executive support it now receives

-Identified Risks Rating (where applicable) The risk that federal requirements will abruptly change Medium Loss of institutional knowledge The risk of inadequate training and knowledge in the workforce caused by staffing levels and the loss of expertise as staff retire or leave Medium Regarding risk to information, there is a risk that NMDOT may not have the necessary data
+Identified Risks Rating (where applicable) The risk that federal requirements will abruptly change Medium Loss of institutional knowledge The risk of inadequate training and knowledge in the workforce caused by staffing levels N. A. altinom

+The risk of inadequate training and knowledge in the workforce caused by staffing levels and the loss of expertise as staff retire or leave

+Medium